 OAuth 2.0 Access Token Enforcement Using External Provider Policy

-To use the OAuth 2.0 Access Token Enforcement Using External Provider policy, you need an OAuth 2.0 server to provide an access token.
+To use the OAuth 2.0 Access Token Enforcement Using External Provider policy, you need a Mule OAuth 2.0 provider to provide an access token.
 You restrict access to your API service on Anypoint Platform by applying the OAuth 2.0 Access Token Enforcement Using External Provider policy.
 Like other API Manager-enforced policies, the API needs to be registered in API Manager to apply this policy.

-To apply the OAuth 2.0 Access Token Enforcement Using External Provider policy to an API, use the procedure for applying policies described earlier.
+To apply the OAuth 2.0 Access Token Enforcement Using External Provider policy to an API, use the general procedure for applying policies.
 Configure the optional scopes and required token validation endpoint URL as follows:

 In the optional Scopes field, you can enter a space-separated list of supported OAuth scopes, such as